Sierra Skye Sizzles In Barely-There White Bikini

 “Too hot for words!” one fan said.

-Another commented “perfect everytime I swear!”
+Another commented, “perfect everytime I swear!”

 “Beautiful and gorgeous Sierra,” another follower said.

-Many of Skye’s fans simply couldn’t find the words to express how they felt about her sizzling hot body, and decided to leave a string of emoji instead.
+Many of Skye’s fans simply couldn’t find the words to express how they felt about her sizzling hot body and decided to leave a string of emoji instead.

 The blonde bombshell currently has 4.1 million followers on Instagram, and that number just continues to grow as she continues to share smoking hot selfies with her eager audience.
-Skye certainly isn’t afraid to flaunt her ample assets on camera, and is always finding skimpy swimsuits that will highlight everything and hide almost nothing.
+Skye certainly isn’t afraid to flaunt her ample assets on camera and is always finding skimpy swimsuits that will highlight everything and hide almost nothing.

-It seems that no color or style is off limits for the beach babe, who wears a wide variety of bikinis to keep her followers constantly coming back for more.
+It seems that no color or style is off-limits for the beach babe, who wears a wide variety of bikinis to keep her followers constantly coming back for more.